AreaLayer/NIP-300/NIP/NIP-xxx.md

 This NIP is compatible with NIP-01, NIP-02, NIP-04, NIP-09, NIP-28, NIP-46 and NIP-47 and relays/clients will need add only the `tag`:

-- `p`: Tag must be present that indicate peer
+- `pp`: Tag must be present that indicate peer
 - `event`: Tag indicates event inside chat on client
 - `c`: Tag indicates open or close channel
 - `locktime`: Tag indicates when close channel with Locktime form